rofrol/easy_setup/README.md

 ### Browser

-When you see in console `Deploy took`, open http://localhost:8080/xbg-ab-pa-web.
+When you see in console `Deploy took ...`, open http://localhost:8080/xbg-ab-pa-web.

 You have to login with SON04860, as this user can change privileges.